preciofishbone/OmniaDocsG2/using-omnia-feed/index.rst

 Clearing all notifications
 ---------------------------
 All notifications that are pushed to the your device are stored there.
 If you don't want to save them for later, the can be deleted from the device.
-They will still be available through a computer.
+They will still be available through the intranet the usual way.

 .. image:: omnia-feed-settings-language-clear-700.png